How to apply

 For more information on eligible countries please consult the respective section in the Erasmus+ Programme Guide.

-Before you can apply for funding as an organisation you will first need to obtain an EU login.
+Before you can register your organisation you first need to obtain a valid EU Login.
 The EU Login Authentication Service (previously called ECAS) is a point for user authentication to a wide range of Commission information systems.

 If you are an individual wanting to apply you will need to consult with the organisation you are part of (for example your university).

 How is it managed?

 The Erasmus+ programme is managed by the European Commission), the Education, Audiovisual, and Culture Executive Agency (EACEA), a series of National Agencies in all Programme countries, and a series of National Offices in some Partner countries.

 Centralised activities are managed at a European level by the European Commission and European Commission’s Education, Audiovisual and Cultural Executive Agency in Brussels, also known as the Executive Agency.
 Centralised projects are larger and more strategic, designed to tackle specific issues throughout Europe.